 More on The Dislocated Locus of Identity…

 When we take helplessness and (individual) control (over individual lives) into account, we will see radically new paths to tackle age-old problems.

 - The solution is empowerment, not a fear-less world.
 You can’t soothe all fears and make all threats (real or imagined) go away so that the scared little authoritarians would stop being afraid – and get on with their lives.
 Not least because they (and you) don’t know what they are supposed to get on with.
 You have no positive image to offer to people who suffer from exactly that: the absence of a positive life goal.

 - Offer (individual) empowerment instead of taking care of things.
 In this, even the welfare-believers are wrong.

 - Give back control, don’t “take it back”.
-The problem with strongmen is that they make feel you even more helpless.
+The problem with strongmen is that they make feel you even more helpless while they promise to solve things.
 They point at something threatening – but instead of giving you the freedom to handle threats in your own life, they take away even more freedom.
 So how is your well-meaning offer to take care of the scary things better than the strongman is going to tackle the appetite for the strongman exactly?